 The other side of the argument comes from those who don't believe AI poses a threat to their jobs.
-Their main argument focuses on the:
+Their main argument focuses on the human element.

-The biggest benefit of AI is that it helps lawyers save time by analysing information at a rate and quality, impossible by a human being.
+The biggest benefit of automation is that it helps lawyers save time by analysing information at a rate and quality, impossible by a human being.
 Some benefits of AI applications concerning information include:

 - Conducting legal research